UPV Textiles: what it means for you

 Frequently asked questions about the UPV Textiles

 Shoes, bags, belts (not textile products), blankets, net curtains, curtains, blinds, bedspreads, bags, tarpaulins, sails, tents, mops, dishcloths, cleaning cloths, and dusters.
-Unsold stock is also not covered by UPV Textiles.
-As are returns to manufacturers in case of a cancelled sale.
+Unsold stock and stock returned to manufacturers in case of a cancelled sale are also not covered by UPV Textiles.
 You do not market these items, and therefore they are not covered.

 The business that first sells the textile product on the Dutch market is UPV liable.
 It does not matter whether you sell to a producer or consumer.